Normal modes with vsites and/or shells does not work

-#14 Updated by Berk Hess over 1 year ago
+#14 Updated by Berk Hess almost 2 years ago

 For vsites you would need to figure out matrix C for every construction type, which is tedious.
 Since the vsite construction is exact (and I assume handled correctly) in your current change, there is no reason to use the matrix trick.
 For vsites there is the iterative minimization, which requires setting and extremely low tolerance, as low as the tolerance used to minimize the structure, and it requires iterations that could increase the cost of the matrix calculation by an order of magnitude.
 But I guess the matrix calculation is still cheap.
 The matrix trick would avoid those two issues, but both are not really problematic.

-#15 Updated by David van der Spoel over 1 year ago
+#15 Updated by David van der Spoel almost 2 years ago

 OK, now that this passed the build tests in Jenkins we should consider whether we want to put much more effort in this.
 I can build in a warning about the tolerance for shells.
 I have some test cases but do not know how easy that is to add to the regression tests seeing that you can only run this really in double precision.